 b.
 Where all parties and the arbitrator agree, notices may be transmitted by e-mail or other methods of communication.

 c.
-Unless otherwise instructed by the AAA or by the arbitrator, any documents submitted to them shall simultaneously be provided to all parties.
+Unless otherwise instructed by the American Arbitration Association (AAA) or by the arbitrator, any documents submitted to them shall simultaneously be provided to all parties.

 a.
 The award shall be made within 30 days of the date of closing of the hearing unless otherwise agreed or specified by law.
 If oral hearings have been waived, time runs from the AAA’s transmittal of the final statements and proofs to the arbitrator.
 Three additional days are provided if other documents are to be transmitted.

 b.
 An award issued under these rules shall be publicly available.
 The names of the parties and witnesses will not be publicly available absent express agreements.